Cressida Bonas, Prince Harry’s Ex, Breaks Silence After His Engagement With Meghan Markle

 One day after Prince Harry’s exciting and happy news, the public noticed that Prince Harry’s ex-flame posted a rather ambiguous message on her Instagram account.
 Cressida shared a drawing of a boy and girl reaching out to each other on swings.

 Royal watchers thought that Cressida Bonas would become Prince Harry’s wife when she and the 33-year-old royal dated from 2012 to 2014.
 She was introduced to the prince by his cousin, Princess Eugenie.
-Although they tried to keep their relationship away from the public, people believed that it was a very serious relationship which could potentially lead to a royal wedding.
+Although they tried to keep their relationship away from the public, people believed that it was a very serious relationship that could potentially lead to a royal wedding.
 Cressida even accompanied Prince Harry for the We Day celebration in 2014.

 Despite their break-up, Prince Harry and Cressida have remained friends.
-According to Mirror, Harry even attended Cressida’s theater play last year.
+According to the Mirror, Harry even attended Cressida’s theater play last year.

-Cressida, who is the granddaughter of Edward Curzon, 6th Earl Howe, is considered as an “It girl” in British society.
+Cressida, who is the granddaughter of Edward Curzon, 6th Earl Howe, is considered an “It girl” in British society.
 The blonde beauty has previously modeled for high-end fashion brands such as Burberry and Mulberry.
-She recently shot for James Arthur’s music video for “Naked,” where she wears–coincidentally–a bridal lace dress.
+She recently shot for James Arthur’s music video for “Naked,” where she wears, coincidentally, a bridal lace dress.

 Meanwhile, there is no stopping Prince Harry and Meghan Markle’s upcoming spring wedding.
 On Monday, Prince Harry and Meghan Markle shocked the world when they announced their royal engagement and even sat down for their first official interview together.
 According to Prince Harry, he got down on one knee and proposed to his 36-year-old American girlfriend while they were “roasting chickens” in Kensington Palace last month.

-The royal couple will wed in May 2018 at St. George’s Chapel, Windsor Castle.
+The royal couple will wed in May of 2018 at St. George’s Chapel, Windsor Castle.
 According to Kensington Palace’s official statement, the royal family will shoulder all expenses for the wedding.

 Meghan will now begin her duties as the fiance of the fifth-in-line to the British throne.
 On Friday, the American actress will join Prince Harry in Nottingham to meet with charities and organizations supporting HIV/AIDS patients.